gmc-code/PC-app-development/docs/tkinter_apps/tk_temperature_converter.rst

 ----

-Step 6: Connecting the Button to the Function
+Connect the Button to the Function
 -----------------------------------------------

 Finally, we'll connect the convert button to the `convert_f_to_c` function.